 Cymraeg

 Wizz is a free social networking app developed by VLB in 2022.
 The intention of the app is for users to find new people to chat with online.
-The app has a swiping system, similar to popular dating apps and Wink, where users can scroll through profiles and find someone they would like to chat to.
+The app has a swiping system, similar to popular dating apps, where users can scroll through profiles and find someone they would like to chat to.
 There is no upfront cost to using Wizz, however there is an option to buy ‘Wizz Gold’ which allows premium features such as boosting the user’s profile or including videos in their profile.
-Wizz is available on the Apple App Store and Google Play.
+Wizz is currently only available on the Apple App Store.

 The minimum age restriction for Wizz users is 13.

-Wizz is rated 12+ (Teens) on both the Apple App Store and Google Play.
+Wizz is rated 12+ (Teens) on the Apple App Store and is unavailable on Google Play.

 Find out more about age ratings in our ‘A parent and carer’s guide to age ratings of apps and games’.